 One of the most dangerous mistakes during a flood emergency is attempting to walk or drive through floodwaters.
 It only takes a few inches of moving water to sweep you off your feet or carry your vehicle away.
 The water may also be contaminated or hiding dangerous debris and submerged obstacles.
 It is best to wait for the water to recede before attempting to cross affected areas.

-See also How To Be Prepared For A Flood
+See also How To Prepare For A Flash Flood

 Turn off utilities